-Being a marriage counselor means dealing with a ton of different sensitive issues without judgment.
+Being a certified marriage counselor or therapist means dealing with a ton of different sensitive issues without judgment.
 They’re trying to keep you together, not drive you apart.

-For example, if you or your partner is cheating, the counselor will not scold or insult you.
+For example, if you or your partner is cheating, a good couples counselor will not scold or insult you.
 They work in that field because they’re invested in helping strengthen your marriage and they know that they can’t do that by dragging you down.

-You may be saying, “you don’t know my marriage,” and you’re right, but trust me when I say, they’ve seen way worse situations than yours.
+You may be saying, “you don’t know my marriage,” and you’re right, but trust me when I say that they’ve seen way worse situations than yours.